Lachee/discord-rpc-csharp/README.md

 **Deinitialization**

-Its important that you dispose your client before you application terminates.
-This will stop the threads, abort the pipe reads and tell discord to clear the presence.
+It's important that you dispose your client before your application terminates.
+This will stop the threads, abort the pipe reads, and tell Discord to clear the presence.
 Failure to do so may result in a memory leak!
 ```csharp
 //Called when your application terminates.
 //For example, just after your main loop, on OnDisable for unity.